Close-up of a judge’s gavel striking its base with dramatic lighting and glowing orange particles, symbolizing legal judgment or courtroom decisions.

 And if something feels off?
 Trust yourself.
 Pause.
 Walk away.

-You don’t need a law degree to stay clear.
-Just curiosity, courage, and a little extra pause before you hit “accept.”
+You don’t need a law degree to stay in the clear.
+Just curiosity, courage, and that extra pause before you hit “accept.”

 Sources: